PTSD: National Center for PTSD

 Good treatments for PTSD are available.
-Here are some suggestions for finding a therapist who can help your recovery.
+Here are some suggestions for finding a therapist, counselor, or mental health care provider who can help your recovery.

 Things to consider

 - Make sure the provider has experience treating people who have experienced a trauma.

 - Try to find a provider who specializes in evidence-based medications for PTSD or effective psychotherapy for PTSD (e.g., cognitive behavioral therapy (CBT); Cognitive Processing Therapy (CPT); prolonged exposure therapy (PE); or eye movement desensitization and reprocessing (EMDR)).

 - Find out what type(s) of insurance the provider accepts and what you will have to pay (out-of-pocket costs) for care.

 - You may find more than one therapist.
 We also have information about Types of Therapists and Choosing a Therapist, (en Español).

 - Contact your family doctor to ask for a recommendation.
 You can also ask friends and family if they can recommend someone.

 - If you have health insurance, call to find out which mental health providers your insurance company will pay for.
 Your insurance company may require that you choose a provider from among a list they maintain.

 These resources can help you locate a therapist, counselor, or mental health provider who is right for you.
 Note: These resources can be used by anyone, but if you are a Veteran, also see the "Help for Veterans" section below.